vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 options because that process requires private repositories.

-Should there be any conflicts during the rebase, normal git conflict resolution steps "git rebase ---skip, git rebase --continue, ..." have to be taken.
+Should there be any conflicts during the rebase, normal git conflict resolution steps "git rebase --skip, git rebase --continue, ..." have to be taken.

 Example:
 ```